LP crisis festers as factions clash over control of secretariat

 It took the intervention of security operatives, including private security guards engaged to secure the building, to prevent a verbal altercation from degenerating into a free for all.

-Supporters of the National Chairman, Comrade Julius Abure, and members of the National Working Committee, NWC, loyal to him had arrived at the secretariat for a meeting and possible screening of governorship aspirants for Bayelsa, Imo and Kogi elections.
+Supporters of the National Chairman, Comrade Julious Abure, and members of the National Working Committee, NWC, loyal to him had arrived the secretariat for a meeting and possible screening of governorship aspirants for Bayelsa, Imo and Kogi elections.

 They barely settled down to business when the factional acting national chairman, Lamidi Apapa, arrived with his supporters in tow for the same exercise.